jemalbrins/docs/paywall.rst

 Example using Tarbell
 ---------------------

 If you're using Tarbell, much of the above work has already been done for you.
-All you need to do is include the appropriate paywall template partial (for either staging or production) inside the ``paywall`` block, as follows:
+You no longer even need to include the template partial, as the production paywall template partial is included in the _base.html by default.
+If you do not want a registration wall, or paywall, on your project, you just need to include an empty paywall block in your templates.
+Something like this:

 .. code-block:: django

     {% block paywall %}
-        {% paywall_prod %}
     {% endblock paywall %}

 If you'd like to use the staging environment locally but the production environment when deployed, add